Uehi5k/crawler-link-checker/README.md

 - Some websites using bot protection, and prevent crawler accessing the webpage.
 To solve this problem, when the crawler has a failed status for one of the url, it will then be pushed to the **failed-route**, and in this route, it will use a fallback solution using [gotScraping](https://crawlee.dev/docs/examples/crawl-single-url) to check for the URL, and based on the status of the response, it will then be logged correctly.
 To understand more about **gotScarping**, follow this article [Got Scraping](https://crawlee.dev/docs/guides/got-scraping).
 - Save data using timestamp based method.
 If you scrape a website, the domain of the url will be used in combination with the timestamp using `new Date().getTime()`.
 A CSV and a JSON files are provided when crawler finishes.
 - Simple UI to crawl a single page, howeve you can choose to opt-in the recursive option to crawl all links within the same domain.

-The tech stack includes:
+- Proxy setup if required.

+## UI Demo

+You can view the demo [here](https://link-checker.uehi.com.au/).
+For stability purpose, I only run one crawler with recursive crawl turned off and if it's already running, you might need to wait for it to finish before submitting your request.
+Thanks for understanding.

+## Tech Stack

 - [Crawlee](https://crawlee.dev/) - PlaywrightCrawler is used to crawl.
 - [ElysiaJS](https://elysiajs.com/) - Simple UI and endpoints for calling a crawler, mostly for demonstration purposes.

-# Pre-requisite
+## Pre-requisite

 Node version 20 or above.
 Version used to build this tool - **20.11.1**.

-# Run the application
+## Run the application

 Run `npm install` and then `npm run start`.

-# Data examples
+## Data examples
 Please find the CSV and JSON files under **examples** folder for reference.

-# To do list
+## To do list

 1. UI enhancement to input a URL and configurations.
 2. Fix production build and build a new Dockerfile.
-3. Improve Demo stability.

-# Troubleshooting
+## Troubleshooting

 Some of the errors I have encountered when crawling website